The ultimate guide to cavity wall insulation

 Mineral wool is used most often.
-It’s like the mineral ‘quilt’ insulation used in lofts but broken up into small tufts so it can be blown into the walls.
-It must be kept absolutely dry, or it loses its ability to insulate, and it may settle over time, creating air pockets at the top of the walls.
+It’s like the mineral ‘quilt’ insulation used in lofts, but broken up into small tufts so it can be blown into the walls.
+It must be kept absolutely dry or it loses its ability to insulate, and it may settle over time, creating air pockets at the top of the walls.

 Foam offers the best thermal cavity wall insulation, but installation is tricky and needs expert attention, and some foams have been known to degrade in the long term.

-How do I find a good installer?
+How to find a good cavity wall insulation installer

 - The British Board of Agrement (BBA) – click on ‘installer search’.